Suze Orman Warns Retirees About Claiming Benefits at 62

 Why Waiting Often Makes Sense

-Americans are living longer than ever, and a smaller monthly check that barely registers at first can become a real financial strain two or three decades into retirement.
-Delaying Social Security locks in higher income, provides stronger protection against outliving your savings, and builds in a larger cushion against inflation through annual cost-of-living adjustments.
+Americans are living longer, and a smaller monthly check that barely registers at first can become a genuine financial strain two or three decades into retirement.
+Delaying Social Security locks in higher income, provides stronger protection against outliving your savings, and builds a larger cushion against inflation through annual cost-of-living adjustments.
 The 2026 COLA came in at 2.8%, and those adjustments compound on a bigger base when you claim later.
+Early estimates already peg the 2027 COLA at 3.6% to 3.8%, with the official SSA announcement scheduled for October 14, 2026, meaning every dollar of base benefit you build now carries more weight going forward.

-The math also works in favor of patience for those with longevity on their side.
-Delaying from 67 to 70 increases monthly benefits by 24%, and the break-even point typically arrives around age 82.
-For a person entitled to $2,000 per month at 67, waiting until 70 means collecting $2,480 instead, an extra $5,760 per year for life.
+The math favors patience for those with longevity on their side.
+Delaying from 67 to 70 increases monthly benefits by 24%, with the break-even point typically arriving in a retiree’s late seventies to early eighties.
+For the person entitled to $2,000 per month at 67, waiting until 70 means collecting $2,480 instead, an extra $5,760 per year for life.

 If you’ve done the math and still want to retire at 62, the next step is a serious conversation with a financial advisor.
 Before pulling the trigger, make sure you: